proven-network/proven-node/README.md

 - [store-asm](crates/store-asm): Implementation of key-value storage using AWS Secrets Manager.
 Values typically double-encrypted using KMS with enclave-specific keys.
 - [store-fs](crates/store-fs): Implementation of key-value storage using files on disk, for local development.
 - [store-memory](crates/store-memory): In-memory (single node) implementation of key-value storage for local development.
-- [store-nats](crates/store-nats): Implementation of key-value storage using NATS with HA replication.
+- [store-nats](crates/store-nats): Implementation of key-value storage using NATS Jetstream with HA replication.
 - [store-s3](crates/store-s3): Implementation of key-value storage using AWS S3.
 Values encrypted using AES-256 via SSE-C.
-- [stream](crates/stream): Abstract interface for managing streams.
+- [stream](crates/stream): Abstract interface for managing stateful streams on top of the messaging layer.
 - [stream-memory](crates/stream-memory): In-memory (single node) implementation of streams for local development.
-- [stream-nats](crates/stream-nats): Implementation of streams using NATS with HA replication.
+- [stream-nats](crates/stream-nats): Implementation of streams using NATS Jetstream with HA replication.
 - [vsock-proxy](crates/vsock-proxy): High performance layer-3 proxy for enabling enclave networking over virtio sockets.
 - [vsock-rpc](crates/vsock-rpc): Manages RPC between host and enclave over virtio sockets.
 Defines commands like initialize, shutdown, add peer, etc.
 - [vsock-tracing](crates/vsock-tracing): Provides a tracing subscriber to allow logs to be sent from enclave to host for processing.